sielay/tag-queue/README.md

 # tag-queue

-This small library aims to organise your stripts using very simplified deferred pattern.
+This small library aims to organise your scripts using very simplified deferred pattern.

-Currenly lib weight only 744B (420B gzipped).
+Currenly lib weight only 741B (422B gzipped).

 ```javascript
 /**